Vacant niche: Consequences of the nonsaturation of niche space

 The view that niche space is largely or completely saturated with species is widespread.
 It is thought that new species are accommodated mainly by subdivision of niches occupied by previously existing species, although an increase in diversity by colonization of large empty living spaces (such as land in the geologic past) or by the formation of new baupläne also occurs.
 It is also recognized that many populations never completely reach a climax state (i.e., they may come close to an equilibrium but never quite reach it).
 However, altogether the view prevails that individuals and species are densely packed and that interspecific competition is of paramount significance.
 According to this view, nonequilibria are generally caused by environmental disturbances.

-However, many recent studies (above and Rohde 2005a,b) support the view that niche space is largely unsaturated, i.e. that numerous vacant niches exist.
+However, many recent studies support the view that niche space is largely unsaturated, i.e. that numerous vacant niches exist.
 As a consequence, competition between species is not as important as usually assumed.
 Nonequilibria are caused not only by environmental disturbances, but are widespread because of nonsaturation of niche space.
 Newly evolved species are absorbed into empty niche space, that is, niches occupied by existing species do not necessarily have to shrink.